Thank you for your interest in the Baylor College of Medicine Genetic Counseling Program.

 Advocacy experience demonstrates a candidate’s willingness and appreciation of the responsibilities of a counseling or supportive role.
 Acceptable experiences include a volunteer or paid position with a community-based agency such as a crisis intervention program, Planned Parenthood affiliate, domestic violence program, or hospice program.
 Serving as a resident assistant, student advisor, or some related activity is also acceptable.

 The experiences should include sufficient opportunity to work in a responsible, one-on-one (in person or by telephone) relationship with a variety of individuals seeking information, resources, guidance, counseling, or other support services made available through the sponsoring agency or organization.

 Ideally, some form of reporting or performance review with ongoing supervision should be a component of the experiences.
 Applicants may wish to complete these experiences on a part-time basis in the evenings and weekends while either attending school or working full-time in advance of applying.

-A supervisor from your advocacy experience must write one letter.
-The other letters may be from anyone who can comment on your academic, employment, or volunteer experience.
-If for some reason it is not possible to get a letter related to your advocacy experience, please submit an explanation that clarifies why your advocacy supervisor did not write a letter.
+Letters of recommendation may be from anyone who can comment on your academic, employment, or volunteer experience.
 Letters should not come from family members, but from others who have known you in educational, work, or community settings.

 The College requires genetic counseling students to undergo a background check to assure that you will be allowed to work in all clinical settings where you are assigned and, ultimately, to qualify for certification.
 Background checks occur after offers of admission, so each student who accepts an offer of admission will be required to provide consent for this to occur.